pmboutet/fr-template-build/README.md

 ## Development

-To work on this project in a scratch org:
+0. Pre requisite - Build Applications with CumulusCI (https://trailhead.salesforce.com/content/learn/trails/build-applications-with-cumulusci)

+## Deploy to a Production Org
 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)

-2. CumulusCI: If you have CCI already ensure that your VS Code is running the latest version of SFDX with the following command in the Terminal `sfdx update`
+2. CumulusCI: If you have CCI already ensure that your VS Code is running the latest version of SFDX with the following command in the Terminal `sfdx update` and  `pipx upgrade cumulusci`
 3. Run `cci flow run dev_org --org dev` to deploy this project.
-4. Run `cci flow run sffr_post_install --org dev` to run robot automations
+4. Run `cci flow run sffr_post_install --org dev` to run robot automations (WARNING currently partially failing) 4.1 Find in the log the Integrzation User username ie: integration.user@sffrXXX.org
 5. Run `cci org browser dev` to open the org in your browser.
-6. Activate the Euro Currency
+5.1  Activate the Euro Currency
-   Setup, Company Information, Edit, currency Locale = French(France) - EUR, Save
+   Setup, Company Information, Edit, currency Locale = French(France) - EUR, Save 5.2.
+Activate the French Translation
+   Setup, Translation Language Settings, Edit France, Active, Save
-7. Authorize Data Integrity
+6. Authorize Data Integrity
-   From Data Integrity, Select France, (cci org inf dev) to enter username/password
+   retrieve admin username/pswd Run `cci org info dev` or use the Integration User From Data Integrity application, Select France, Save, enter username/password, Allow
-8. Authorize Findock(ProcessingHub, WebHub)
+7. Authorize Findock(ProcessingHub, WebHub)
-9. assign SFFR_inbound_report layout to system admin
+   From Findock LEX App, More, Setup
+      ProcessingHub to enter username/password Connect
+      WebHub to enter username/password Connect using the Integration User / (default pswd: fundr@isingfrT3mplat3*:*<>><!#) if asked to change it use the same and add a at the end

 Got some manual update from source files and or additional transalations?
 1. Run `cci task run deploy --path force-app --org dev`